-Knowing how to overseed a lawn is invaluable and will ensure your garden is beautiful all year round!
+Knowing how to overseed a lawn with grass seed is invaluable and will ensure your garden is beautiful all year round!
 Whether your lawn is the centre of activity for family gatherings, kids running amok or dogs doing laps and digging all-day long – almost everyone's lawn can look tired and worn at times.
 On top of this, things like the treatment and removal of weeds, long, hot summer days or cold and frosty winter weather can all take their toll!

 The tips below will take you through some easy steps on how to overseed a lawn so that you can bring your garden back to its former glory!

 In the same way that the weather's important when planting grass seeds on a new lawn, you also need the temperatures to be right when overseeding.
 Keep an eye out for temperatures reaching around 10 degrees and above, night and day, for two weeks; these conditions are perfect for overseeding.
 Also, be wary of predicted heavy rainfall or high temperatures, as they could damage your newly sown grass seed!

 Prep work really is the key to success when sowing grass seed and aiming to overseed a lawn successfully.
 Without the correct preparation before you begin, you may not get the best results, and you could miss the opportunity to get the best garden lawn possible!

 For this reason, walk around your garden and look for weeds and moss that need removing from your lawn.
 If you only have a small amount of weeds or mosses in your garden, you can remove them by hand, but if larger areas are affected, then you could use our 3 in 1 Lawn Rescue.